plinder-org/plinder/docs/contribution/development.md

 `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
-Additionally, `networkit>=11.0`, which at the time of writing, does not install cleanly on MacOS, along with a number of dependencies which are referenced by a GitHub link directly.
+Additionally, `networkit>=11.0`, which at the time of writing, does not install cleanly on MacOS, along with a number of dependencies which are referenced by a GitHub link directly, make a pip-installable package problematic.
 These additional dependencies can be installed by running:

 ```console
 $ pip install -r requirements_data.txt